Ethnicity: Definitions and conceptual history

 According to Paul James, formations of identity were often changed and distorted by colonization, but identities are not made out of nothing:

 Social scientists have thus focused on how, when, and why different markers of ethnic identity become salient.
 Thus, anthropologist Joan Vincent observed that ethnic boundaries often have a mercurial character.
 Ronald Cohen concluded that ethnicity is "a series of nesting dichotomizations of inclusiveness and exclusiveness".
-He agrees with Joan Vincent's observation that (in Cohen's paraphrase) "Ethnicity ... can be narrowed or broadened in boundary terms in relation to the specific needs of political mobilization.
+He agrees with Joan Vincent's observation that (in Cohen's paraphrase) "Ethnicity ... can be narrowed or broadened in boundary terms in relation to the specific needs of political mobilization."
 This may be why descent is sometimes a marker of ethnicity, and sometimes not: which diacritic of ethnicity is salient depends on whether people are scaling ethnic boundaries up or down, and whether they are scaling them up or down depends generally on the political situation.

 Kanchan Chandra rejects the expansive definitions of ethnic identity (such as those that include common culture, common language, common history and common territory), choosing instead to define ethnic identity narrowly as a subset of identity categories determined by the belief of common descent.
 Jóhanna Birnir similarly defines ethnicity as "group self-identification around a characteristic that is very difficult or even impossible to change, such as language, race, or location."

 Approaches to understanding ethnicity

 Different approaches to understanding ethnicity have been used by different social scientists when trying to understand the nature of ethnicity as a factor in human life and society.
 As Jonathan M. Hall observes, World War II was a turning point in ethnic studies.
 The consequences of Nazi racism discouraged essentialist interpretations of ethnic groups and race.
 Ethnic groups came to be defined as social rather than biological entities.
-Their coherence was attributed to shared myths, descent, kinship, a commonplace of origin, language, religion, customs, and national character.
+Their coherence was attributed to shared myths, descent, kinship, a common place of origin, language, religion, customs and national character.
 So, ethnic groups are conceived as mutable rather than stable, constructed in discursive practices rather than written in the genes.

-Examples of various approaches are primordialism, essentialism, perennialism, constructivism, modernism, and instrumentalism.
+Examples of various approaches are primordialism, essentialism, perennialism, constructivism, modernism and instrumentalism.